Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 <!-- > -->

-The results would have a problem
+The results would have a problem:

 ```JS
 {